-BUSINESS (BUS) 105 (3) INTRODUCTION TO BUSINESS (3 LEC.)

-This course provides an overall picture of business operations.
+BUSINESS (BUS) 105 (3) INTRODUCTION TO BUSINESS (3 LEC.) of business operations.
 Specialized fields within business organizations are analyzed.
 The role of business in modern society is identified.
 (This course is offered on campus and may be offered via television.)

-BUSINESS (BUS) 143 (3) PERSONAL FINANCE (3 LEC.)
+BUSINESS (BUS):143 PERSONAL FINANCE (3 LEC.)